Prostate cancer screenings

-Digital rectal exam (DRE) is a test where your provider inserts a lubricated, gloved finger into your rectum.
+Digital rectal exam (DRE) is a test in which your provider inserts a lubricated, gloved finger into your rectum.
 This allows the provider to check the prostate for lumps or unusual areas.
-Unfortunately, most cancers cannot be felt with this type of exam, at least in the early stages.
+Most cancers cannot be felt with this type of exam, at least in the early stages.

 Benefits and Risks of Screenings

 The benefit of any cancer screening test is to find cancer early, when it easier to treat.
 But the value of PSA screening for prostate cancer is debated.
 No single answer fits all men.